Innovation Awards Program

 How Winners Will be Recognized:

-• Awarded at a special ceremony at The 2023 ASC Annual Conference in New Orleans, April 2023
+• Awarded at a special ceremony at the 2024 ASC Annual Conference in Louisville, Kentucky, April 2024

 • The Innovation Award Winner will receive the beautiful crystal award recognizing the achievement